 - discipline within an organization

-- eligibility status filed and verified by the Georgia High School Association as well as all local requirements as specified by Strong Rock Christian School; the GHSA requirements for eligibility are as follows:
+- eligibility status filed and verified by the Georgia Independent Athletic Association as well as all local requirements as specified by Strong Rock Christian School; the GIAA requirements for eligibility are as follows:

 - A student must be a regular student taking 3 or more units, per semester in Grades 9 through 12.

-- There are other stipulations concerning eligibility that are set forth by the Georgia High School Association that are too numerous to mention here.
+- There are other stipulations concerning eligibility that are set forth by the Georgia Independent Athletic Association that are too numerous to mention here.
 If you have any questions concerning eligibility, please feel free to contact the Athletic Director.
 Eligibility is taken very seriously by the administration at Strong Rock Christian School.
-Infractions concerning eligibility have been dealt with very seriously by the Georgia High School Association and infraction penalties may include fines imposed on offending schools and/or the forfeiture of games.
+Infractions concerning eligibility have been dealt with very seriously by the Georgia Independent Athletic Association and infraction penalties may include fines imposed on offending schools and/or the forfeiture of games.

 - Completed forms for heat policy, concussion awareness, and sudden cardiac arrest prevention.
 (Found on Dragonfly)